jonnyweatherly/aajonusnet/md/QNA/Q&A Of August 24, 2008.md

 A: No

-Q: Would you eat you're own pee and drink you're own shit?
+Q: Would you eat your own pee and drink your own shit?

 A: I could do that.